autoplot/documentation/javadoc/org/autoplot/hapi/AbstractBinaryRecordReader.md

-# org.autoplot.hapi.AbstractBinaryRecordReaderread data record-by-record, so the client doesn't need to worry if the file
+# org.autoplot.hapi.AbstractBinaryRecordReader

- is local or coming from the network.
+read data record-by-record, so the client doesn't need to worry if the file is local or coming from the network.

 ***
 <a name="readRecord"></a>
 # readRecord